-We’ve spent hundreds of hours researching to find out what are the best tools for roofing of 2020, and hope our final picks will help you out.
+We’ve spent hundreds of hours researching to find out what are the best tools for roofing of 2020, and hope our final picks will help you out in your buying journey.

 We selected roofers tools you can rely on to make your job easier and increase your work productivity.

 Whether you’re a roofer, a professional contractor, or a DIY roofing enthusiast, this article is for you.

 Below you’ll find our final roofing tools list with product recommendations, reviews, top features, and pros and cons.
 Let’s get this started.

 P.S: If you’re specifically looking for tools to install metal roofs (cutting, bending, marking, measuring tools), check our new article on the best metal roofing tools of 2020.